Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Hybrid Architecture

 One of the key research questions in designing inter-layer hybrids is determining the optimal ratio of Transformer blocks to Mamba blocks when stacking layers.
 This ratio determines the degree of interpolation between two computational primitives, impacting not only model quality but also efficiency metrics like throughput and cache size.
 Prior work~\citep{team2024jamba, lieber2024jamba, basant2025nvidia} has generally favored configurations with a high proportion of Mamba layers—for example, a 1:7 ratio.
+However, existing literature, including Jamba~\citep{lieber2024jamba, team2024jamba}, RWKV-X~\citep{hou2025rwkv}, Kimi-Linear~\citep{kimiteam2025kimilinearexpressiveefficient}, and \citet{waleffe2024empirical}, has mostly restricted the analysis to a limited set of block ratios.
 We revisit this design choice and offer deeper insights by comparing various ratios from both quality and efficiency perspectives. \looseness=-1